Close-up of woman using earplugs while sleeping to block noise and protect hearing, featured in earplugs guide

 Are Earplugs Safe?

-Yes — when used correctly.
-They’re generally considered safe for daily use, but like anything ear-related, care is key.
+Yes. when used correctly.
+Many people generally consider them safe for daily use, but like anything ear-related, care is key.

 Common Issues: